orstewar/ist346-content/labs/E.md

 In this lab you will:

-- Learn howi to install and configure software on a Ubuntu linux system with `apt`
+- Learn how to install and configure software on a Ubuntu linux system with `apt`
 - Learn how to automate tasks to multiple computers using `Ansible` as part of systems management.

 ### Lab Setup At A Glance